ERDDAP

 after the original gets new data, but before the copied dataset gets its copy).

-Therefore, we recommend that the datasets be given slightly different titles (e.g.,
+Therefore, I recommend that the datasets be given slightly different titles (e.g.,

 "... (copy #1)" and "... (copy #2)", or perhaps "(mirror #n)" or "(server #n)") and